rclamb27/rclamb27/README.md

   <a href="https://rclamb27.github.io/"> here</a>

   <!--Website Project-->
-  <a> :cd: :floppy_disk: A website called Second Hand Goodies that I worked on with a team of four </a>
+  <a> :cd: :floppy_disk: Second Hand Goodies, a website that I worked on with a team of four</a>
   (<a href="https://github.com/KonechyJ/CPSC-362_Project1"> Project</a>) (<a href="http://secondhandgoodies.com/"> Website</a>)